モロッコ

 Non-Muslims cannot enter this mosque, but its 12th-century foundations and the 77-meter-high minaret are worth seeing.
 The adjacent gardens feature fountains and ponds to enjoy.

-Visit Souk el-Attarine, Souk Chouari, and Souk Smata, where spices, woodcrafts, and traditional Moroccan slippers called "babouches" are displayed.
-In the dyers' souk (Souk des Teinturiers), you can watch fabric and threads being dyed using traditional methods.
+Visit Souk el-Attarine, Souk Chouari, and Souk Smata, where spices, woodcrafts, and traditional Moroccan slippers called "babouche" are on display.
+At the dyers' souk (Souk des Tanneurs), you can watch cloth and yarn being dyed using traditional methods.

-Enjoy a magnificent example of 16th-century Moroccan Islamic architecture.
-Take time to admire the carved cedar ceilings, intricate plasterwork, and the detailed zellij (tile) decorations.
+Appreciate a splendid example of 16th-century Moroccan Islamic architecture.
+Take time to admire the carved cedar ceilings, intricate plasterwork, and detailed zellij (tile) decorations.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 55778 Attachment Image from Itinerary Row: 55778 Attachment Image from Itinerary Row: 55778